-Switzerland set to approve same-sex marriage and adoption, exit poll suggests
+Switzerland approves same-sex marriage and adoption in referendum

 “Of course, a child needs safety and love ... but I don’t think it makes a difference whether that’s given by a straight or gay couple,” she added.

-Most countries in Western Europe already recognise same-sex marriage.
 The Netherlands was the first country in the world to legalise same-sex marriage, in 2001, with Belgium following in 2003 and Spain in 2005.

-A final result in the Swiss referendum is expected to be announced later on Sunday afternoon.

 Additional reporting by Associated Press and Reuters.